Sindre01/Thesis_project/readme.md

 ```
 <experiment_name>/
 ├── fox/
+│   ├── results/   # results from the evaluated experiments.
+│   ├── testing_runs/      # runs form the testing phase.
 │   ├── find_results.py   # Runs locally with the Midio compiler and finds results or best hyper params.
 │   ├── run_testing.py    # Runs on FOX with Slurm array jobs.
 │   ├── submit_testing.py # Submits job on FOX with the specified arguments.